RajveerSodhi/Breast-Cancer-Diagnosis-in-the-State-of-Wisconsin/README.md

 ## Team Members

-- Mithish Ravisankar Geetha: one sentence about you!
+- Mithish Ravisankar Geetha: I love aviation, mathematics and programming!
 - Rajveer Sodhi: I love programming, movies, and astronomy!
 - Yash Kumar: one sentence about you!